fsaresh/fsaresh.github.io/content/posts/personal-finance/credit-cards/index.md

 - Travel: [CapitalOne Venture X](https://capital.one/409jCnH)
     - Okay, let me stop for a second: this card is amazing.
 If you're going to have a single card, this is the one I'd opt for.
 See below for details.

-### Notes
-I have a few other cards on top of these, but they're more specific in use and I won't get into them in much detail outside of these two:
-- Target RedCard, because 5% cashback, 4 month return policy, free 2 day shipping, and better overall than Amazon?
-Easy choice for me!
-- Chase Freedom (Flex), because 5% rotating categories can be handy in specific circumstances and it's also my oldest credit card, so closing it would impact my credit score a good amount

-Also, I know a lot of people swear by the Chase Sapphire Reserve or the Citi Premier or the American Express Platinum cards, but I found all of their annual fees and benefits worse than my current setup
-- e.g. the American Express Platinum offers a lot of perks, but many of them are totally irrelevant to my interests, like the Equinox discount.
-These cards can be great if you can maximize all the benefits, but that feels like too much work to me, to be honest.
-I like one or two conditions at most.
-Any more than that and it becomes work, not fun, to maximize benefits here.

 ## If I Had to Pick Just One...
 I'd like to call attention to one card in particular: the CapitalOne Venture X is phenomenal.
 With that said, I'm sure the below wall of text can seem overwhelming if you're not used to the language.
 To summarize, this card is fantastic if you take even a single trip somewhere once a year to use the $300 travel credit.